CMM 4/10/2026

 /bin/bash $ gmx insert-molecules -ci BzO-0.gro -f 128_TTA.gro -box 10 10 10 -nmol 128 -radius 0.21 -try 500 -o 128_TTA_BzO.gro

 The bilayer tutorial specification of 768 waters is not enough to create a realistic density; this creates an initial patchy association during minimization.
 For this reason, the 'maxsol' should be increased to some large number.
 It is not necessary to put too fine a point on this, as the process will stop at a reasonable density.
 You could do a rough calculation to decide on the total number of waters required for your box size.
+It is useful to remember that each W bead represents 4 water, and hence has a mass of 72.
 Here are some examples:

 [ molecules ]